WebucatorTraining/lahman-baseball-mysql/README.md

 # lahmans-baseball-mysql
-Script for creating MySQL database containing Lahmans Baseball Data This data is used in our soon-to-be-released Python book.
+Script for creating MySQL database containing Lahmans Baseball Data.

+This data is used in our soon-to-be-released Python book.

 If you just want to create the MySQL database, download *lahman-mysql-dump.sql* and import it into MySQL using MySQL Workbench: